HKUDS/SSLRec/README.md

-# SSLRec: A Self-Supervised Learning Framework for Recommendation 🚀
+# SSLRec: A Self-Supervised Learning Library for Recommendation 🚀